jfernnn/FoundingFathers/README.md

 ## Next Steps

-- Add Delete functionality for Personal Achievements
+- Add Delete/Edit functionality for Personal Achievements
+- Add a search bar
+- Some more CSS
 - Add IceBox Items